 Taking care of your furnace can help more than you’d think in the time in between furnace service appointments.
 One of the easiest, and critical, ways to care for your furnace is by replacing your furnace filter.
 Having a filthy air filter could contribute to a number of negative problems for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are every month.

 So what goes in to determining when you should replace your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
 1 inch filters usually need to be replaced every month and 3 inch filters need to be changed every three months, depending on the recommendations of the filter company.

 - Home habits: if you have pets in your home, it could make sense to change your filter more often because of pet dander.
 If a family member suffers from allergies or asthma, contemplate changing your home’s air filter more often to help potentially decrease their symptoms.

 Now you’re probably wondering how to change your furnace filter.
 More than likely, this will vary depending on what furnace you have, but typically:

-At Service Experts Heating & Air Conditioning, we’ll change out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Service Experts Heating & Air Conditioning, we offer membership plans that include changing out standard furnace filters.
 Give us a call today at 561-629-1826 or schedule an appointment with us online.